Nandinireddy23/WEATHER/README.md

 # WEATHER_API
-https://weathereportapi-Nandini Reddy.netlify.app/for check out the solution
+https://main--nandinireddy23.netlify.app/Check out the Working of the project.